 Generally, there are no organised and dedicated whale watching charters from Providenciales.
 Encounters most often happen on snorkel and dive trips to Northwest Point, West Caicos, and Sandbore Channel, such as on

-Big Blue Unlimited’s extensive Edge of the Banks snorkel safari.
+Big Blue Collective’s extensive Edge of the Banks snorkel safari.

 Humpback Whales in the Turks and Caicos?